How the Proposed Commercial Water-taking Impacts our Municipal Water System

-Talk at the May 9 Community Information Evening
+Talk from the May 9 Community Information Evening

 For the next few minutes I will share with you information you may or may not know about a serious problem in our own backyard.
 This is the local story occurring underneath the radar that the public needs to know.